anisuloni/anisuloni/README.md

 👋 Hi, I’m @anisuloni

 I am a problem solver who happens to be a UX Designer by profession.
 I have been solving daily challenges through my design for the last 7 years, employing the human-centered design philosophy.
-When I'm not behind a screen, I'm out driving my car.
+When I'm not behind a screen, I'm out driving my car 🚗

 - 👀 I’m interested in solving problems and improve people's daily lives by Product and UX Designing.
 I have a passion to motivating and mentoring the new talents in the tech world.